DvdNss/flex-toolbox/README.md

 ## List items

 This command queries any env and displays the main info of the requested items, as well as the requested post_filters values.
 Two files will then be created:
 - a list.csv file with a dataframe (excel sheet)
 - a list.json file with the raw result of the request

 ```shell
 ftbx list <config_item>
 ```

-> options:\
+> options:
-> --env [String] environment to query if not default environment\
+> --env [String]: environment to query if not default environment
-> --filters [String(s)] filters to apply, that are used directly within the query\
+> --filters [String(s)]: filters to apply, that are used directly within the query
-> --post_filters [String(s)] post retrieval filters, that are applied after query (operators: '!=', '>=', '<=', '~', '=', '<', '>')
+> --post_filters [String(s)]: post retrieval filters, that are applied after query (operators: '!=', '>=', '<=', '~', '=', '<', '>')

 ---